MGantz22/Solo-Project-4/README.md

 * _should go here_

-## Describe: Pizza()
+## Describe: PizzaPie()

-Test:
-Code:
+Test: "It should return the price of a Small pizza"
+Code: let pizza = new PizzaPie("Small"); pizza.calculateCost();
+Expected Result: 10

+Test: "It should return the price of a Medium pizza"
+Code: let pizza = new PizzaPie("Medium"); pizza.calculateCost();
-Expected Result:
+Expected Result: 15

-Test:
-code:
+Test: "It should return the price of a Small pizza"
+Code: let pizza = new PizzaPie("Large"); pizza.calculateCost();
-Expected Result:
+Expected Result: 20

 ## License